Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Education, coordination and knowledge transfer all contribute to environmental protection.
 These initiatives will lead to increased public confidence and performance assurance.

 The water that leaves your home is called wastewater.
 Wastewater is discharged back to a body of water after it is treated.
 It is important to prevent hazardous materials from being flushed down the drains as they can eventually reach the aquatic environment.

 Be aware of the sewer bylaws in your community, which provide information on the materials that should not be flushed.
 Wastewater treatment plants are not designed to treat hazardous material.
 Remember: we all have a role to play in protecting our environment.

-For more information on how to conserve water and manage other household wastes, see:
+For more information on how to conserve water and manage other household wastes, see Waste reduction and recycling.

-The Canada-wide Strategy for the Management of Municipal Wastewater Effluent addresses issues related to governance, wastewater facility performance, effluent quality and quantity, and infrastructure needs in a way that provides consistency and clarity to the wastewater sector across Canada.
+The Canada-wide Strategy for the Management of Municipal Wastewater Effluent (PDF, 174 KB) addresses issues related to governance, wastewater facility performance, effluent quality and quantity, and infrastructure needs in a way that provides consistency and clarity to the wastewater sector across Canada.
 The strategy seeks to improve the protection of environmental and human health.
-Alberta Environment and Parks participated in developing this strategy and our effluent requirements are consistent, if not more stringent, than the strategy's.
+The Alberta government participated in developing this strategy and our effluent requirements are consistent, if not more stringent, than the strategy's.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.